 It may be no surprise to you all that I like to write about the science I do in order to raise awareness of it's worth.
 As a scientist I feel we have a duty to help disseminate scientific information in a format that everybody can understand.
 Science communication is the main way as scientists/researchers we can help bridge the gap between our own work and the understanding of society.
-In order to do this I blog to inform the general public and lay people about science in general, with a few opinion pieces based on my own knowledge and experience.
+In order to do this I blog to inform the general public about science in general, with a few opinion pieces based on my own knowledge and experience.
 Below is a list of some of these blogs and other pieces I have authored that aren't hosted by any of the sites in the 'Science Communication' sidebar.

-Another way I like to engage interested parties in my research is by presenting a number of talks on various aspects or projects that I feel they would find interesting.
+Another way I like to engage interested parties in my research and conservation work is by presenting a number of talks on various aspects or projects, that I feel they would find interesting.
 This also includes speaking at conferences and updating the scientific community with advances in my research (with more information on my Research page).
 Below is a list of the talks I've presented to both scientific audiences and non-scientific ones:

 11th February 2016 - Midwife toads in Cambridge (Anglia Ruskin Wildlife Society)